The Australian Federal Police (including ACT Policing) have increased responsibilities in support of COVID-19 directions.

 Before you make a complaint

-Before making a complaint to the Ombudsman we ask you to try to resolve the issue with ACT Policing, as investigations can take more time.
+Before making a complaint to the Ombudsman, we ask you to first try and resolve the issue with ACT Policing unless you feel uncomfortable or are unable to approach ACT Policing directly.
+Ombudsman investigations may take more time.

 For advice on how to approach an agency, see our guide Resolving the issue yourself.